srhallx/EurekaBotGuides/guides/local_build_and_deploy.md

 1. In VS Code, open the project located at `src/start_here/EurekaBot` - this will be our baseline for our QnA bot

-1. Copy the .bot file in the bot source code you download __from Azure__ in the previous step into the root of this project
+1. Copy the .bot file in the bot source code you downloaded __from Azure__ in the previous step into the root of this project
     - the .bot file contains several configuration keys needed by the bot to run

 1. In the `appsettings.json` file, specify the path to the `.bot` file you just copied over as well as the bot file secret